facebook/IT-CPE/chef/cookbooks/cpe_remote/README.md

 #### Parameter attributes:
 - `folder_name` - [name] This is the name of the folder where the file is located on the repo.
 - `checksum` - sha256 checksum of the file to download.
 On macOS, you can use `shasum -a 256 filename` to calculate this.
-- `cleanup` - Specify whether or not we should keep the downloaded file. (default is true)
+- `backup` - Specify the # of files to backup.
+Default is 0
 - `file_name` - The name of the file being downloaded.
 - `file_url` - The url of the file being downloaded.
+- `mode` - Set the Unix permissions for the downloaded file.

 #### Examples